 A defining characteristic of Rambler rides is that they are group events, intended to provide an opportunity to experience the countryside and our fellow riders, not just the cycling.
 We like, for the most part, to stay together regrouping as necessary to accommodate different riding paces and to take the time to enjoy the journey.
 Sometimes our 'stops' (usually food-related) are the most enjoyable parts of the event.

-We accomplish this by having a group coordinator (normally the Event Coordinator or EC) that leads the ride, setting the route and the pace, and a designated sweep that ensures that no one gets left behind.
+We accomplish this by having a group coordinator (normally the Ride Coordinator or RC) that leads the ride, setting the route and the pace, and a designated sweep that ensures that no one gets left behind.
 The formal 'ride group' consists of all riders including and between the group coordinator and the sweep.

 Communication is essential.
 The following are in ride announcements that ensure a safe and enjoyable ride.

 Car Back: Tells riders ahead that a car is approaching from behind

 Car Up: Tells riders a car is approaching from the front

 Single Up: Riders need to be in single file

 Walker/Runner up: Pedestrian in the road or trail ahead